urbit/tlon.io/content/dev/dev-guide.md

 ### The Urbit binary

- - First we need to create a directory for the urbit binary, we'll create this in your home directory.
+ - First we need to create a directory for the urbit binary.
+We'll create this in your home directory.
    - ```bash
      mkdir ~/urbit-dev
      ```